Tuition and Finance

 Please note the amounts listed above are subject to change at the discretion of the University of California Office of the President (UCOP) and the PDST is anticipated to be raised by 3% annually.

-*UC SHIP cost for Summer Session is not yet confirmed, but is expected to be around $1,000.
+*UC SHIP cost for Summer Session varies year-to-year, but is generally around $1,000.

 Cost of Attendance Calculator

 The UCSB Office of Financial Aid and Scholarships offers a cost of attendance calculator which takes into account tuition and housing expenses.

 Bren students meet a substantial portion of their educational costs through personal funds, federal loans, work-study, extramural fellowships, and/or self-generated employment.
 In addition to the following information, please review UCSB Graduate Division Financial Support resources.

 The Bren School strives to provide our graduate students with opportunities to afford their Bren education apart from student loans and grants.
 The Bren School is able to offer general Recruitment Fellowship funding to its incoming MEDS students and several that focus on expanding the diversity of the Bren School student body.
 All applicants for the MEDS program are considered for these fellowships using their application materials.
 Students are also able to secure academic student employment that pays for their quarterly salary, tuition and health insurance.
 (Tuition remission for Academic Student Employment does not cover Non-Resident Supplemental Tuition (NRST) or Professional Degree Supplemental Tuition (PDST).
 Bren students secure a number of academic employment positions, primarily TA positions, in departments across campus.

 Health insurance is mandatory for all registered UCSB students and is a condition of enrollment.
 All full- and part-time undergraduate and graduate students are automatically enrolled in and charged for the University of California Student Health Insurance Plan (UC SHIP) unless they choose to submit an online insurance waiver confirming they have acceptable health insurance coverage.